JennaMcCullough/TodiramphusWGS/README.md

 The link to this study is here:

 Because the bioinformatic steps for analyzing data were performed across a mix of high performance computing clusters and piecemealed across different sample subsets, I thought it would be better to publish general summaries of the code with notes instead.
+See bioinformatic-workflow-figure.png for a visual representation of this workflow.

 There are X different summary files in this repository:
-1. XX.txt: processing raw read data to producing the final bam files (from which we extracted different data types)
+1. RawReads-to-bams.txt: processing raw read data to producing the final bam files

-For the analyses presented in
+2. UCE-overview.txt
-The bioinformatic steps that we performed to take Illumina raw reads
+3. BUSCO-overview.txt

-extracting different molecular markers and performing
+4. SNP-overview.txt

-Code summaries of analyzing raw read data to estimating phylogenetic trees for McCullough et al. (in review)
+5. MtDNA-overview.txt